RhinoSecurityLabs/dsnap/README.md

 IMAGE=output.img make docker/run
 ```

 This will take a second to start up.
 After it drops you into the shell you should be able to run commands like ls, cd, cat.
-However they don't always behave exactly like they do in a normal shell.
+However worth noting they don't always behave exactly like they do in a normal shell.

-The output from the shell will give you the basics of how to use the guestfish shell.
+The output will give you the basics of how to use the guestfish shell.
 For a full list of command you can run `help --list`.

 Below is an example of starting the shell and printing the contents of /etc/os-release.